 Griffiths, Bulletin of the Torrey Botanical Club 43(2): 89, 1916

-Opuntia semispinosa is a coastal species from southern CA and Mexico that has been variously lumped into O. occidentalis or confused with O. littoralis.
+Opuntia semispinosa is a coastal prickly pear cactus from southern California and Mexico that has been variously lumped into O. occidentalis, O. littoralis, or even other opuntias of coastal California.
 We accept it as a stand-alone species.
 At one time there was much interest in the plant as a possible source of spineless Opuntia germplasm because some pads are spineless over part or all of the of the pad (hence “semi” spinosa), but this hope was not realized.
-Plants my reach 3- to 4-ft tall and be 6-ft wide.
-Plants may present as an untidy collection of branches and irregular cladodes.
-Segments may be oval or obovate and may be pointed at both ends (may seem almost rhomboid).
-Spines are white, but larger centrals may darken to brown at the base.
+Plants my reach 1 or 1.4 m tall and 1 or 2 m wide.
+Originally the plants grew in great thickets, but land use eroded this habit and this opuntia now often grows singly or as a few individuals.
+This prickly pear can present as an untidy collection of branches and irregular cladodes because the branches are angular.
+Some plants are compact whereas others spread.
+Segments of this Opuntia may be oval or obovate and or even pointed at both ends (almost rhomboid).
+The prickly pear’s spines are white, but larger centrals may darken to brown at the base.
 Larger spines are often angular and twisted.
-O. semispinosa was initially collected at Santa Barbara, CA, San Pedro, CA, and near Tia Juana, Mexico.
+Interestingly, areoles can sometimes be wider than long, 5 mm wide and 6-8 mm wide.
+Flowers are yellow but may have a tinge of orange.
+Filaments are yellowish or pale green and the style is red and large, up to 8 to 10 mm in diameter.
+The stigma is pale green.
+The outer sepals are often recurved in bud.
+The fruit is 35 x 50 mm and obovate with a flat umbilicus.
+The fruits of this prickly pear are spiny.
+O. semispinosa was initially collected at Santa Barbara, CA, San Pedro, CA, and near Tija Juana, Mexico.
 See the original citation.